OWASP/raider/docs/dev/plugins.rst

 Plugins
 =======

-Plugins in **Raider** are pieces of code that are used to get inputs from, and put them in the HTTP request, and/or to extract some values from the response.
+:term:`Plugins <Plugin>` in **Raider** are pieces of code that are used to get inputs from, and put them in the HTTP request, and/or to extract some values from the response.
 This is used to facilitate the information exchange between :ref:`Flows <flows>`.
-Below there's a list of predefined Plugins.
-The users are also encouraged to write their own plugins.
+Below there's a list of predefined :term:`Plugins <Plugin>`.
+The users are also encouraged to :ref:`write their own plugins <plugin_api>`.

 Common